Family History Consultations:

 Viewing the current edition of the Milton Keynes Electoral Register:

-The open version does not contain all the electors in Milton Keynes as any elector can request that their personal details be kept private and consequently will not be listed in this open version.
+You can view the current open version of the Milton Keynes electoral register at Central Library.
+The open version does not contain all the electors in Milton Keynes as any elector can request that their personal details be kept private.
+Consequently details are not included in the open version.

 Viewing the current edition of the Electoral Register for other areas of the UK:

-If you wish to look at the full electoral register for any area of the UK, you will need to contact the electoral services department of that local council for details of access arrangements.
+To view the full electoral register for any area of the UK, you need to contact the electoral services department of that local council for details and access arrangements.

 Viewing previous editions of the Milton Keynes Electoral Register: